-We agreed with the Audit Committee that we would report to them any audit differences in excess of \$5 million as well as differences below that threshold which, in our view, warranted reporting on qualitative grounds.
-We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the Audit and Risk Committee that we would report to them all audit differences in excess of \$5m (2022: \$4.5m) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Audit and Risk Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.